 This is not a workaround but just an important tip:

 If you use the same EFI/fat32 partition that Windows uses for boot, DO NOT FORMAT THE PARTITION.
 Just to be on the safe side, double-check that you didn’t set it to format BEFORE clicking on the install button.

 The best is to not touch windows at all and create a new ESP (UEFI fat32 partition) used for Linux.

 But in most cases installer will offer options to replace a partition or install aside, this is convenient to use but does not let you choose details on swap or ESP.

 Log files and bug reports

-You can actually help us improve the installer by sending us your logfile when you encountering a problem during install.
-Calamares makes a logfile by default and you can retrieve it by copy-paste the following in the terminal:
+You can actually help us improve the installer by sending us your log file when you encounter a problem during installation.
+Calamares makes a log file by default and you can retrieve it by copy-paste the following in the terminal:

 Or Pastebin it and show the URL in the forum: